The Congress of Racial Equality (CORE) was one of the largest and most influential organizations of the Black freedom movement in the United States.

 Message to the Grassroots (aka automatic for the people)

-This website is a continuation of my first, harlemcore.com, which began as a project while a grad student.
+This website is a continuation of my first, harlemcore.com.
 I could not understand the significance and legacy of CORE here until I looked at CORE from a citywide perspective.

 With this website, I'm trying to reconstruct the history of CORE here in NYC.
 I'm also hoping to encourage scholarship on CORE.
 Hopefully someone will be inspired to pick up where I left off.
 If you are a graduate student and looking for a topic, an M.A. if not a PhD thesis could easily be done on the history of Downtown CORE, East River CORE, Bronx and/or Queens CORE.
 A biography of Jim Peck is long overdue.
 A paper on the women leaders of CORE could help shed light on the issue of women leaders of the movement and help dismiss the myth that it was only the men who ran things.
 How about something on the effect of CORE on NYC’s public school system?